-Monitors makes it easier to see the relationship between server performance and response time on the client side.
+Monitors make it easier to see the relationship between server performance and response time on the client side.

 As a system administration tool, the monitor provides an easy way to monitor multiple servers from one console.

-We would need Tomcat 5 or above version for monitoring.
-For our test purpose we will monitor Tomcat 7.0.42 server.
-You can test any servlet container that supports JMX (Java Management Extension).
+We need Tomcat 5 or above for monitoring.
+For our test purpose, we will monitor Tomcat 7.0.42 server.
+You can test any servlet container that supports Java Management Extension (JMX).
 Let us write a test case to monitor the Tomcat server.
-But before that let us first set up our tomcat server.
+Let us first set up our tomcat server.

 Setup Tomcat Server

-We'll start with "open" the Tomcat service status.
-To do this, edit the configuration file for users <TOMCAT_HOME>/conf/tomcat-users.xml.
-This file contains a tomcat-users section (commented) like this:
+We start with opening the Tomcat service status.
+To do this, edit the configuration file for users, <TOMCAT_HOME>/conf/tomcat-users.xml.
+This file contains a tomcat-users section (commented) as shown −

-Now start the tomcat server <TOMCAT_HOME>/bin/startup.sh for linux and <TOMCAT_HOME>/bin/startup.bat for windows.
-Once started, check that the Tomcat supervision works by entering the below link in your browser:
+Now start the tomcat server <TOMCAT_HOME>/bin/startup.sh for Linux and <TOMCAT_HOME>/bin/startup.bat for windows.
+Once started, check that the Tomcat supervision works by entering the following link in your browser −

-From the above image we can note few things:
+From the above screenshot, we can note a few things −

 In the URL, note that XML = true (note the case sensitivity) allows a clean display of the supervisory Tomcat necessary for the JMeter functioning.